communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 2. Check logs:\
 `cf logs dluhc-core --recent`

+#### Troubleshooting deployments

+A failed Github deployment action will occasionally leave a Cloud Foundry deployment in a broken state.
+As a result all subsequent Github deployment actions will also fail with the message `Cannot update this process while a deployment is in flight`.

+`
+cf cancel-deployment dluhc-core
+`

+You'd then need to check the logs and fix the issue that caused the initial deployment to fail.

 ## CI/CD

 When a commit is made to `main` the following GitHub action jobs are triggered: